catseye/toolshelf/README.markdown

     following directories from being put on the path: `tests/x86/passing`, `tests/x86/failing`, `tests/x8600`.

-*   ♦ `only_paths`
+*   `only_paths`

     Example: `only_paths bin`

-    indicates that *only* these subdirectories should be added to the executable search path.
+    A space-separated list of directory names.
+If this hint is given, any `exclude_paths` hint is ignores, and *only* these subdirectories will be added to the executable search path.
+Unlike `exclude_paths`, these directories are specific; i.e. if `bin/subdir` contains executables, but `only_paths bin` is given, `bin/subdir` will not be added to the search path.

 *   ♦ `build_command`